marvinm2/KE-WP-mapping/ARCHITECTURE.md

 ## Overview

-The KE-WP Mapping Application follows modern Flask best practices with a **modular blueprint architecture**.
-The application was refactored from a monolithic 758-line structure to a clean, maintainable system with clear separation of concerns.
+The KE-WP Mapping Application follows modern Flask best practices with a **fully implemented modular blueprint architecture**.
+The application was successfully refactored from a monolithic 758-line structure to a clean, maintainable system with clear separation of concerns and advanced visualization capabilities.

 ### Key Architectural Principles
 - **Single Responsibility**: Each module has a clear, focused purpose